 Single Crochet Two Together - In Conclusion

-Single crochet two together will help you to shape your garments beautifully or will enable you to work crochet triangle shapes if you decrease in every single row.
+Single crochet two together will help you to shape your garments or crochet projects beautifully or will enable you to work crochet triangle shapes if you decrease in every single row.
 These triangles can be used to make triangular motifs to stitch together as a blanket, bunting, or even shawls if worked on a large scale!

 So do enjoy joining the happy tribe of crocheters worldwide, and add these sc2tog skills to your repertoire!